Frequently Asked Questions

 Do courses run multiple times a year?

-Our courses are scheduled at specific times throughout the academic year - for further information on start dates please see the delivery information on the individual course page.
+Our courses are scheduled at specific times throughout the academic year - for further information on start dates please see the delivery information on the individual course page or the schedule of courses.

 Will I recieve an award at the end of the course?

-Upon succesful completion of the credit-bearing course you will receive written confirmation that you have achieved 10 SCQF credits at level 11 or Level 7.
-A certificate of completion will be issued for the Data Carpentry workshop.
+Upon succesful completion of the credit-bearing course you will receive written confirmation that you have achieved 10 SCQF credits at the level attributed to the course.
+A certificate of completion will be issued.

 What does SCQF Level mean?